Text¶

 channels allow for positioning the text inside a segment.
 The

-text is either squeezed (default) or hidden if it does not fit in the segment.
+text is either squeezed (default) or hidden when it does not fit in the segment.

 The squeeze